Behavioral Economics in B2B SaaS Trials

 - Consider limiting access to these features after the trial ends to further reinforce the endowment effect.
 The thought of losing those perks can be a powerful motivator to subscribe.

 So, by focusing on personalization, pre-population, and exclusive features, you can tap into the endowment effect and make your trial users feel like they already own your product.
-Now, let’s look at social proof.
+With social proof establishing credibility, it's time to encourage immediate action.
+Let's dive into Social Proof.

 Social Proof: Building Trust and Credibility